 BY CK Lam

-I recently attended the Jean-Michel Cazes’ Stable wine dinner at Macalister Mansion in Penang, and it had me experiencing some interesting whites and reds paired with culinary delicacies.
+I recently attended the Jean-Michel Cazes’ wine dinner at Macalister Mansion in Penang, and it had me experiencing some interesting whites and reds paired with culinary delicacies.

 The evening organized by Asiaeuro saw the serving of five wines – Michel Lynch Bordeaux AC Blanc 2014, Chateau Villa Bel-Air J.M.
 Cazes Blanc 2013, Chateau Villa Bel-Air J.M.
 Cazes Rouge 2011, Domaine L’Ostal Cazes – Estibals (Minervois) 2013 and Roquette & Cazes Red Portugal 2013.

-On hand to share the differences between each wine with the guests was Jean-Michel Cazes’ Stable Managing Director, Jean-Baptiste Cheylac.
+On hand to share the differences between each wine with the guests was Jean-Michel Cazes’ Managing Director, Jean-Baptiste Cheylac.
 Each wine was thoughtfully paired with each course, prepared by Executive Chef Johnson Wong.

 Nothing is more refreshing than starting with a glass of Michel Lynch Bordeaux AC Blanc 2014 (a sauvignon blanc with tropical fruit aromas).
 The wine with freshness and strong acidity was paired with duck rillettes, amuse bouche, and dish of alaska crab served in gorgeous green matcha emulsion, with cauliflower and girolles.